POS Evolution to the Cloud

 Many payment systems have migrated to software as a service (SaaS) technology.
 Rather than host in-house hardware and software, businesses can handle transactions through an offsite network of servers collectively known as “the cloud.”
 The company pays for a private cloud space for encrypted payment data and other resources to avoid storing anything on its own servers.
 Authorized users can accept payments from any location with a secure internet connection and the cloud database updates in real time.
 It’s particularly useful for chains because it centralizes resources accessible from smartphones, tablets, computers and other internet-enabled devices.

 Cloud-based POS software offers convenience and flexibility.
-Since there’s no hardware involved, depreciation costs vanish and administrative costs decrease.
+Since there’s little hardware involved, depreciation and administrative costs decrease.
 The system can initiate its own software updates and generate real-time reports ranging from customer metrics to sales statistics.
 Merchants only pay for the space and functions they use, so they can quickly shrink or expand systems as needed, and likewise, there's no chance of running out of storage space.
+A common example is the cloud-based Clover point of sale product line.
 The Payment Application Data Security Standard (PA DSS) keeps transaction information safe from fraud while team members collaborate from different locations.
 Other benefits include:

 - Inventory control across multiple locations